Alva, Clackmannanshire: History

 The old town centred on Alva House, a tower house dating from 1542 and enlarged and remodelled in 1636 by Sir Charles Erskine.
 It remained in the Erskine family until sometime after 1802 when it passed to the mill owner James Johnstone.
-House was requisitioned by the government during the Second World War and was used for target practice by local artillery battalions.
+Alva House was requisitioned by the government during the Second World War and was used for target practice by local artillery battalions.

 During the Industrial Revolution, Alva developed as a textile manufacturing centre; the woollen mills, originally water-powered, provided employment for locals and migrants to the area.
 The former Mill Trail Centre is next to the Cochrane Park, housed in the old Glentana Mill built in 1887.
 It housed permanent exhibitions about the history of the old woollen industry and the experiences of the many people employed in the industry.
 The Dalmore Works was built in 1874 for Wilson Brothers, who produced textile products including tweed, woollen novelty fabrics and mohair and woollen rugs.
 The works were operated by Wilsons until 1964, when the failure of Wilson Bros (Alva) Ltd, set up jointly with McBean and Bishop Ltd, caused the firm to lose the works.

 Alva was historically in an exclave of Stirlingshire, but it was transferred to Clackmannanshire in 1891.